Savannah R. Overton-Williams

-Savannah Overton is a media literacy advocate, media studies scholar and diversity consultant who is deeply passionate about diversity, human rights, urban studies and all things sociological.
+Savannah R. Overton-Williams is a media literacy advocate, media studies scholar and diversity consultant who is deeply passionate about diversity, human rights, urban studies and all things sociological.
 Savannah was born and raised in Los Angeles, California but has made the east coast her home.
 Prior to joining the Duke Ellington School of the Arts as the Director of Admissions, she worked for several companies and non-profits in the Los Angeles, Boston and DC areas conducting research, managing community projects and social media outlets.
 She is also an adjunct professor who teaches courses on school violence, race, gender & class.

 Savannah earned two Bachelor’s degrees from Pepperdine University in Intercultural Communication and Sociology.
 After college, she spent several years in reality television at Fox Broadcasting Company working as a liaison between production companies and the network on shows such as: American Idol, So You Think You Can Dance, The NAACP Image Awards, The Emmy Awards, among others.